Problem

 Root Cause

-geocoding issues occur when uploading contact data with APO/FPO boxes, the system may automatically assign invalid geocoordinates to some records.
+Geocoding issues occur when uploading contact data with APO/FPO boxes.
+The system may automatically assign invalid geocoordinates to some records, especially if latitude/longitude values are supplied.

 Solution

-• Ensure that your contact data upload file does not contain any latitude and longitude coordinates.
-This allows the system to geocode the addresses properly without overwriting manually entered coordinates.
+Ensure that your contact data upload file does not contain any latitude and longitude coordinates.
+This allows the system to geocode the addresses properly without overwriting manually entered coordinates or retaining incorrect coordinates.

 2. Addresses in Puerto Rico and the United Kingdom